hep-gc/glint-service/README.md

 Install and Setup

-Get a copy of the installation scripts (this is all you need)
+1.Get a copy of the installation scripts (this is all you need)

 git clone https://github.com/rd37/glint-service.git

-Edit the Following conf files
+2.Edit the Following conf files

    a. cd glint-service